cwzhou/Analyses/README.md

 ### 1. Competing Risks (CR)
 #### Simulations

-The `~/Simulations/Paper1_CR` folder contains the simulation scripts required to generate the results from the manuscript for both the exponential simulation setting and the Fine-Gray simulation setting.
+The `~/Simulations/Paper1_CR` folder contains the simulation scripts required to generate the results from the manuscript.
+There are two simulation settings: 1) generating independent failure tiems from an exponential distribution, and 2) simulating dependent failures times based on the simulation settings from Fine-Gray [2].
+The simulation setting is specified by the parameter `generate_failure_method` (see below).
 To run the simulations:

 1. **Edit Simulation Parameters**
    Open the script `CR00.Simulation_Parameters.R` and modify the following parameters as necessary: